smogon/pokemon-showdown/mods/gennext/README.md

 Minor move changes:

+- Parabolic Charge now has 40 base power, but gives -1 SpA, -1 SpD to the target and +1 SpA, +1 SpD to the user

 - Rock Throw now removes Stealth Rock from the user's side of the field, and has 100% accuracy